 Creating a clean and sustainable future

 Single-use plastic waste, such as food containers or cold drink bottles, is our biggest challenge.
 Most plastics can be collected and recycled.
 Recycling is one of the best ways for us positively impact the environment.
 Learning how to curb our wasteful habits and stop littering makes a huge difference in creating a cleaner and healthier environment for all.

-If you’d like to learn more about recycling and what items can and can’t be recycled, have a look at this quick and easy list Cape Town Green Map has put together.
+If you’d like to learn more about recycling and what items can and can’t be recycled, have a look at this quick and easy list the City of Cape Town has put together.

 Where you can recycle